ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 Extensive testing and contact tracing determined the earliest case found to date was [an Americold coolstore worker who first showed symptoms on July 31](https://www.stuff.co.nz/business/industries/122446076/were-leaving-no-stone-unturned-did-new-zealands-outbreak-come-from-a-melbourne-coolstore), and the initial spread of the cluster centred around this coolstore which imports frozen goods.

 This led to the hypothesis that the virus may have been imported on packaging material, where it could have survived in low temperature conditions, and then gone on to infect a worker at the coolstore.
-This hypothesis is was given further credence by the possible genomic link to Ecuador (discussed earlier), since [viral particles has been found in China on frozen shrimp from Ecuador](https://www.globaltimes.cn/content/1197537.shtml).
+This hypothesis is was given further credence by the possible genomic link to Ecuador (discussed earlier), since [viral particles have been found in China on frozen shrimp packaging from Ecuador](https://www.globaltimes.cn/content/1197537.shtml).
 However, no shipments from Ecuador were received by the coolstore in question.

 Our Bayesian phylogenetic analysis (right) shows that the estimated mutation rate on the branch leading to the cluster is not a lot smaller than elsewhere in the tree, lending little weight to the possibility that the virus lay dormant on packing material for a long period of time.